Happy children on the slopes - easy as pie

 Linn Olsson as a communicator at Stöten in Sälen.
 You could say that skiing is in her blood.
 She grew up in a small village outside Sälen and has been skiing since the age of four.
 Her children, Elis, 6, and Ilse, 3, started skiing when they were about 2.5 years old.
 Skiing should be fun and games, not crying and gnashing of teeth, and as young children have small margins, it's important to stay ahead of the game and be open to taking the day as it comes.

-"It's great for the children to go to ski school," says Linn.
-The ski teachers in Stöten are great at teaching, and they are also good at making them think it's fun.
-She herself stays away from the ski school because it's easy for the children to get grumpy if they see her.
+She herself stays away from the ski school because it's easy for the kids to get cranky if they see her.
 Once the skiing lesson is over, she makes sure to quickly energise them so that they don't crash.
 She is never on the slopes without a chocolate biscuit, banana or raisin in her rucksack.
 A drop in blood sugar can make any little skier show their least charming side.

 In addition to getting out on the slopes early, Linn emphasises the importance of not setting out on an empty stomach.
 Anyone with children knows that it's not always the easiest thing to get a good, hearty breakfast.
 In order not to run out of energy, Linn and her children usually pay a visit to Våffelstugan after a while on the slopes.
 They really love waffles!